Michael Ruppert: Activism

+From The Wilderness

-From The WildernessFrom The Wilderness was a newsletter published from 1998 to 2006 by the media company, From The Wilderness Publications.
+From The Wilderness was a newsletter published from 1998 to 2006 by the media company, From The Wilderness Publications.
 The newsletter covered political and governmental issues.
-It was published eleven times per year but featured weekly updates online.
+It was published eleven times per year with weekly updates online.

-In the summer of 2006, claiming government harassment, and fearing for his life, Ruppert left the United States with Raul Santiago for Venezuela, vowing not to return.
-The Ashland Daily Tidings reported that, in June 2006, Ruppert had accused a former female employee of burglarizing the offices of From The Wilderness, a case in which Ruppert himself was considered a potential suspect.
+In mid-2006, claiming government harassment, and fearing for his life, Ruppert left the United States with Raul Santiago for Venezuela, vowing not to return.
+The Ashland Daily Tidings reported that, in June 2006, Ruppert had accused a former female employee of burglarizing the offices of From The Wilderness, a case in which Ruppert was considered a potential suspect.
 Around the same time, the former female employee accused him in turn of sexual harassment.
 She said that Ruppert had fired her after she refused his sexual advances.
 Ruppert denied that he had sexually harassed her, and said that "the case was based on a deliberate attempt to discredit his work, a movie coming out about his views and his former newsletter, From The Wilderness."
 In 2009, Ruppert was ordered to pay a $125,000 fine by the Oregon labor board in the case.

-The end of From The Wilderness was announced in a post at the website on November 7, 2006.
-Reasons for the closure were detailed in the article.
-Ruppert claimed his bad health, glitches that disabled their web store, "problems of human origin" and his departure to Venezuela had led to the demise of From The Wilderness.
+The end of From The Wilderness was announced and explained in a post at the website on November 7, 2006.
+Ruppert cited his bad health, glitches that disabled their web store, "problems of human origin", and his departure to Venezuela.
 After shutting down, From the Wilderness was sued by their landlord for unpaid rent owed on their Ashland office space.
 Later that year, Ruppert flew to Toronto, Canada, for medical treatment.
 The following statement was posted on the From The Wilderness website on November 26, 2006: